 No Nigerian wedding is complete without party jollof, and guests who will come to your wedding know that there’s ‘jollof rice’ and there’s ‘party jollof rice’ – the two are not the same at-all-at-all.
 That is why you should ensure that your catering team will cook the jollof rice right – to taste, look like and smell like ‘correct Nigerian party jollof’.
 Read on for the secret sauce and watch the cooking video tutorial; the cooking steps are below if you prefer reading.
-Oh, and share this post with friends/ family who will help you cook and serve menu-menu.
 Watch the how-to-cook video below, and scroll down for the recipe list, a guide on how to serve jollof rice, and the ‘secrets’ that make Nigerian party jollof more special than the regular jollof rice.
 Also, I included a guide to help you know the quantity of rice to cook for the number of people or guests you have.
 Enjoy!

-How to Cook Party Jollof Rice for 30 People (Video)
+#1.
+Watch How to Cook Party Jollof Rice for 30 People (Video + Steps)

 - Fresh Tomatoes